Battle of Balakot: Aftermath

 The details of aftermath are disputed.
-According to Altaf Qadir after the battle Shah Ismail and Arbab Behram Khan were buried in the battlefield, while eest of the Mujahideen were buried in a mass grave.
+According to Altaf Qadir after the battle Shah Ismail and Arbab Behram Khan were buried in the battlefield, while the rest of the mujahideen were buried in a mass grave.
 After the identification of Ahmed Barelvi's body Sher Singh ordered his burial.
 However after his departure, the Sikhs dug up his grave and threw the body into the Kunhar River, where it was never found again.
-According to the historian Hari Ram Gupta, head of body of Ahmed Barelvi was cut for display and the bodies of the rest of Mujahideen was set on fire by the Sikhs.
+According to Hari Ram Gupta, head of body of Ahmed Barelvi was cut for display and the bodies of the rest of mujahideen was set on fire by the Sikhs.

-After this major victory, the Sikhs turned towards capturing Peshawar from the Afghans, and ultimately Peshawar became part of Sikh Empire in 1834.
+After this major victory, the Sikhs turned attention towards capturing Peshawar from the Afghans, and ultimately Peshawar became part of Sikh Empire in 1834.